samuellee101/Quadrupedal-Robot-Senior-Design-Project/README.md

 The robot itself is able to move its legs with the help of the servo.
 Video/Images will be included in the final presentation.

 Thank you for taking the time to read this.

+Special thanks to Dr. Dongchul Kim for being our project overseer, and Dr. Noe Vargas for his patience at the Makerspace 3D print lab.